Hitchhiking In Belize Is Ridiculously Easy

 - Hitchhike on weekends.
 Locals love going to rivers, waterfalls and travel more on weekends in general.

 - Travel with a partner.
 Two is the magic number.
-Couples get a lot of preference because it seems safer.
+Couples get a lot of preference compared to a solo male most of the time.

 - Smile...
 If you've ever hitchhiked, you know this is the universal language of humans.
 Happiness, show it!

 If you're asking this question, you probably aren't ready to try it.
 My best advice is to do it with someone that has done it before.
-Driving is dangerous.
-Taking a taxi can be dangerous.
+Activities like driving or taking a taxi can be dangerous.
 It's all about perceived danger in my opinion.
 Some children walk through landmine zones to get to school.
 It's all relative.

 Remember hitchhiking is like any other adventurous sport, it feels sketchy the first time.
 But then it starts feeling easier and even safer overtime.
 Overtime, you'll push boundaries and hitchhike buses, pickups, tractors and even eighteen wheelers!